ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/class_BRKGA_ExternalControlParams.rst

 Represents additional control parameters that can be used outside this framework.

-These parameters are not used directly in the BRKGA nor in the path relinking.
+These parameters are not used directly in the :ref:`BRKGA <doxid-namespace_b_r_k_g_a>` nor in the path relinking.
 However, they are loaded from the configuration file and can be called by the user to perform out-loop controlling.

 Fields
 ------